 Workplace bullying claims rarely arrive out of nowhere.
 They build over weeks or months, often during periods when an employee feels most vulnerable.
 And one of the highest-risk moments for employers is the period immediately after an employee returns from extended leave.
-A High Court case reported by Independent.ie this week puts a sharp focus on exactly this scenario, with allegations that a returning employee was subjected to degrading comments by a superior following maternity leave and a bereavement.
+A High Court case reported by Independent.ie in May 2026 puts a sharp focus on exactly this scenario, with allegations that a returning employee was subjected to degrading comments by a superior following maternity leave and a bereavement.

 The details are stark.
 The case involves claims that a line manager made deeply personal remarks to a colleague who had recently suffered the loss of a child, following her return to work after maternity leave.
 Proceedings are ongoing, and no findings have been made.
 But the case itself is a warning to every Irish employer: a single interaction by an untrained manager can trigger years of litigation, reputational harm, and significant financial exposure.